Social Security Benefit Start Analysis Help

 Once you've selected a benefit start strategy from the list, you'll want to review the strategy's details.
 To navigate to a strategy's detail from the benefit start strategy list, click table row containing your chosen strategy to display the benefit start strategy's detail page.
 The benefit start strategy detail page contains several sections.

-The Strategy Summary section contains the benefit start month/benefit type information for the household, the strategy value, the cumulative deficit over the analysis period, any ending savings amount, and any ending loan balance if borrowing occurred over the analysis period.
+The Strategy Summary section contains the benefit start month/benefit type information for the household, the strategy value, the cash flow coverage percentage, the cash flow quality score, any ending savings amount, and any ending loan balance if borrowing occurred over the analysis period.

-The Household Income, Expenses, and Borrowing section contains a chart showing household income, expenses, and borrowing for each year in the analysis period.
+The Household Cash Flow section contains a chart showing household cash inflows and outflows (expenses) for each year in the analysis period.
 You can click on a year or bar on the chart to view additional details.

 The Household Savings section contains a chart showing the end of year balance of all household retirement savings accounts over the analysis period.
 You can click on a year or bar on the chart to view additional details.